 But here is a crazy piece of information:

-Gottman says he was shocked to find out that women consistently told them that the best sex they had in their lives was after a beating by their husband.
+Gottman says he was shocked to find out that women consistently told them that the best sex they had in their lives was after a beating by their husbands.

 As I explain in how to make him crazy, there’s a certain relationship between violence and arousal.